-We’ve almost finished all of the kings of Judah in our Sunday School lessons, all 2 of them that we study in depth.
+We’ve almost finished all of the kings of Judah in our Bible lessons, all 2 of them that we study in-depth.
 Our final king is King Josiah, the boy king (last week we covered King Hezekiah).
-There’s so many fun things to do with his lesson, that I’m always digging deeper and finding more to do for King Josiah, but we concentrated on 3 big activities:
+There are so many fun things to do with his lesson, that I’m always digging deeper and finding more to do for King Josiah, but we concentrated on 3 big activities:

-King Josiah finding the Book of the Law (the Torah)
+King Josiah craft: make a book of the Law

-It was the usual tea-dying and crumpling activity we’ve done before, if you haven’t done this, than instructions are included in the printable.
+It was the usual tea-dying and crumpling activity we’ve done before, if you haven’t done this then instructions are included in the printable.
 The kids always find this to be fun and made several extras so they could make secret maps and hidden clues and generally goof off.

 Once our scrolls were prepared I got out my quill pens I bought at Colonial Williamsburg way back when I was pregnant with Princess.
 It’s always a special treat for the kids to use these, especially because I get jumpy watching them play with my fancy quill as they dip the quills in too deep.

 Then we added in an extra fun element.
 A year or so ago we went to Passages, a Biblical history museum.
 It’s a traveling museum, and if it’s ever in your area I’d highly recommend going.
-I happily spent most of a day there last time I went.
+I happily spent most of the day there last time I went.
 One thing we discovered is the Jews used to (and in some areas still do) create a protective cover over the scrolls of the Law called a mantle.
-For some the mantle is fairly plain, and just a protective covering, but in many Synagogues it’s very ornate.
+For some, the mantle is fairly plain, and just a protective covering, but in many Synagogues, it’s very ornate.

 We set about making our mantles using felt and some embroidery thread, and the kids happily embroidered their designs on it and then sewed on a button to close the mantle.
 If these were true mantles, they’d actually completely enclose the Torah so no dirt could get into the scrolls, but my kids do not have the skill nor the patience to attempt that.